-Here the state is vector valued, i.e., $x(t)\in \R^d$, and the coefficients $(W, A, \beta, b) \in \R^{d\times P} \times \R^{P\times d}\times \R^P \times \R^P$ are time--independent, $P\ge 1$ being the number of neurons involved.
-This ansatz enables the efficient approximation of the dynamics of general finite--dimensional nonautonomous systems.
-The ansatz \eqref{eqsanode} is nonautonomous, though its coefficients are time--independent.
+Here the state is vector valued, i.e., $x(t)\in \R^d$, and the coefficients $(W, A, \beta, b) \in \R^{d\times P} \times \R^{P\times d}\times \R^P \times \R^P$ are time-independent, $P\ge 1$ being the number of neurons involved.
+This ansatz enables the efficient approximation of the dynamics of general finite-dimensional nonautonomous systems.
+The ansatz \eqref{eqsanode} is nonautonomous, though its coefficients are time-independent.
 In fact, the sole source of time dependence in the model is the vector-valued coefficient $\beta$, which multiplies the time variable in the argument of the activation function.
 This significantly diminishes the computational cost of training.
 Moreover, in \cite{li2024universal}, motivated by the classical connection between transport equations and their characteristic ODEs, we address linear transport equations arising in fluid mixing.

-\item \textbf{Hybrid PDE and data--driven modeling methods.} To effectively hybridize classical computational techniques with data--driven ones, in \cite{lorenzothysez} we introduced the Hybrid--Cooperative Learning (HYCO) methodology.
-HYCO is a novel hybrid learning paradigm designed to combine physics--based and data--driven approaches while mitigating their respective limitations.
-Unlike well--established methods, such as physics--informed neural networks (PINNs) \cite{raissi2019physics}, which enforce physical and data constraints directly on a single synthetic model, HYCO takes a fundamentally different route.
+\item \emph{Hybrid PDE and data-driven modeling methods.} To effectively hybridize classical computational techniques with data-driven ones, in \cite{lorenzothysez} we introduced the Hybrid--Cooperative Learning (HYCO) methodology.
+HYCO is a novel hybrid learning paradigm designed to combine physics-based and data-driven approaches while mitigating their respective limitations.
+Unlike well-established methods, such as physics-informed neural networks (PINNs) \cite{raissi2019physics}, which enforce physical and data constraints directly on a single synthetic model, HYCO takes a fundamentally different route.
 It trains two models in parallel: one grounded in physical principles, typically formulated as an ODE or PDE (the physical model), and another driven by data, using a NN ansatz (the synthetic model).
-Instead of merging the physics--based and machine-learning components into a single architecture, HYCO lets them interact, much like two experts exchanging insights before reaching consensus, in a game--theoretical setting.
+Instead of merging the physics-based and machine-learning components into a single architecture, HYCO lets them interact, much like two experts exchanging insights before reaching consensus, in a game-theoretical setting.
 HYCO opens a new perspective and raises fundamental questions regarding convergence guarantees with rates that merit careful investigation.

 \end{itemize}